willkg/douglas/README.rst

 * Plugins are written in Python.
 * Plugins are loaded using the ``plugin_dirs`` and ``load_plugins``
   configuration variables.
+* Douglas comes with a handful of plugins.
 * For more information on using plugins, see Plugins in the manual (``docs/plugins.rst`` if you're looking at the source).
 * For more information on writing plugins see Writing Plugins